Updated: Sep 15

-To help ensure your Spaghetti Squash thrives, we’ve put together this how-to video and transcript covering topics like:
+To help ensure your plants thrives, we’ve put together this video and transcript that walks you through how to grow Spaghetti Squash plants and their growing stages.

 These are a handful of options you can choose for your garden.

-A hybrid-bush variety, this All America Selection winner is light yellow with uniform fruit that are 3-4 pounds.
+A hybrid-bush variety, this All America Selection winner is light golden yellow with uniform cylindrical fruits that are 3-4 pounds.

 Similar Varieties: Orangetti A hybrid, semi-bush variety, it’s orange in color and high in carotene (a pigment that the human body converts into vitamin A).

-Pasta This variety produces yellowish/cream- colored fruit and has an improved flavor.
+This variety produces yellowish/cream- colored fruit and has an improved flavor.
+Bonus: this variation keeps well in storage!

 A hybrid of Spaghetti and Delicata, this variety has great taste and stores really well.